> Are Potatoes Gluten Free?

 Yes, they contain a toxic substance called solanine.
 The greenish hue you see in the skin simply alerts you of solatine’s presence.
 The green actually comes from chlorophyll.

-Solanine serves an important purpose: it’s part of the plant’s defense against insects, disease, and predators.
+Solanine serves an important purpose: it’s part of the plant’s defence against insects, disease, and predators.
 Potato leaves and stems are naturally very high in it, so don’t eat potato leaves and stems if you’re growing your own potatoes (you won’t see leaves and stems on store bought potatoes).
 Solanine develops in potatoes when spuds are subjected to light, or very cold or warm temperatures.
 So please store your potatoes in a cool, dark place.

 Why is solanine a toxin?
 Solanine can interfere with the body’s ability to use a chemical that aids in the transmission of impulses between cells.
 If you eat solanine in large enough amounts, it can cause diarrhea, vomiting, headaches, and even paralysis of the central nervous system.